tabithalcostello/CreateVPN/README.md

 <img src="https://i.imgur.com/QJvpT0v.png" height="80%" width="80%" alt="Delete"/>
 </p>
 <p>
 Be sure to Sign Out of Proton VPN.
 Delete the PC in Microsoft Remote Desktop.
 Delete all Resource Groups associated with this VM.
 (The $200 USD worth of credit expires in 30 days.
 Plus leaving unncessary Resource Groups and VMs will eat at the credit.)
+Sign out of Microsoft Azure.
 </p>
 <br />